aitrailblazer/ASAPKnowledgeNavigator/README.md

-# InsightGPT
+# RAG-GPT-Insight

-InsightGPT is an AI-driven solution designed to streamline log analysis for Azure Kubernetes Service (AKS) clusters.
+RAG-GPT-Insight is an AI-driven solution designed to streamline log analysis for Azure Kubernetes Service (AKS) clusters.
 By integrating a C# application with GitHub Actions, it provides automated retrieval and intelligent analysis of logs, delivering results directly to your GitHub repository for seamless collaboration.
 This repository includes multiple tools, each serving a specific purpose to enhance the monitoring capabilities of developers and DevOps teams.

 ## Table of Contents